 Make sure to follow the directions on the packaging.

 4. Elevate the affected area

 Keep the bruised or welted part of your body — such as your arm or leg — elevated, if possible.
 Elevation helps restrict blood flow to the affected area, which can lessen swelling and inflammation.
 Stack pillows on top of each other and then rest your leg or arm on top of the pillows.

 Soreness is normal after a game of paintball.
 If you’re sore, add a half cup of Epsom salt to your bathwater and soak for about 20 minutes to relax sore muscles and reduce skin inflammation.

 Soaking in Epsom salt may not eliminate a bruise or welt, but it can ease pain caused by them.

 6. Topical natural remedies

 Applying topical vitamin K lotion may help your skin heal if you have bruising and swelling after being hit with a paintball.
-This is effective because vitamin K helps the blood clot, reducing bleeding underneath the skin. that applying aloe vera and vitamin K to a bruise or welt may also lessen pain and inflammation.
+This is effective because vitamin K helps the blood clot, reducing bleeding underneath the skin.

 In a 2010 study, the herb arnica was also found to reduce inflammation and swelling.
 It also helped bruises heal quicker.
 You can purchase arnica ointment.
 Follow the directions on the package to apply the ointment.